 This article is segmented into three parts in order to present in detail the various aspects of exploits and exploit kits.

-- The first one will present the definitions of these terms, how they are used and the methods which could be used against them : Part I – Exploits, Exploit kits and Protection
+- The first one will present the exploits definition and explanation of these terms, how they are used and the methods which could be used against them : Part I – Exploits, Exploit kits and Protection

 - The second one will focus on the marketplace where they are bought/sold, sometimes legally, sometimes not : Part II – A Marketing Approach